 What are the TWB 2020 plans and how will they be funded?

 As TWB has grown into the premier voice for language and translation as key tools in the humanitarian toolbox, the staff and board have focused on a strategic direction that will have the biggest impact to populations around the world.
 The TWB 2020 program reflects that analysis.
 It focuses on three key areas: proactive translation of health, education and crisis content for high-risk populations, a new initiative to work with partners focused on mother tongue education for children at high risk of poverty, and continued advocacy that language matters.
 To meet this program, we are beginning to put in place some valuable services, including the first-ever fully open repository of humanitarian content, to be used across organizations; feedback tools to actually listen to needs of affected populations; and, improved distribution of content through social media channels used by affected populations.
-We also are increasing our training of new translators around the world, and have recently completed a major training in Guinea of 16 new translators.
+We also are increasing our training of new translators around the world, and in 2017 we completed a major training in Guinea of 16 new translators.